twentyOne2x/attnmarkets-docs/docs/users/for-apps-daos-and-builders.md

 - a protocol or dApp,
 - a DAO with real revenues,
-- or any onchain business that collects fees.
+- or any onchain business that collects revenues.

 ---